MAYAPERETZ/Project/RISCV_final_project/out/production/RISCV_final_project/README.md

 ## Documentation (included in the repo)
  - Go to the [documentation][7].
- - In order to run or compile MARS v4.XX, **MARS requires Java J2SE 1.5 (or later) SDK installed on your computer**.
+ - In order to run or compile MARS, **MARS requires Java J2SE 9 SDK installed on your computer**.

 ## How to run MARS
- - **Option A**: Desktop.
-Save the jar file on the desktop.
+ - Save the jar file on the desktop.
 Run MARS by double-clicking the icon.
- - **Option B**: DOS shell using jar file.
-Save the jar file in some folder.
-Open a DOS shell in that folder.
-Rename the jar file to "Mars.jar" for convenience.
-Run MARS with the DOS command  java -jar Mars.jar
- - **Option C**: DOS shell using Java classes.
-Save the jar file in some folder.
-Open a DOS shell in that folder.
-Rename the jar file to "Mars.jar" for convenience.
-Extract MARS files with the DOS command  jar -xf Mars.jar Run MARS with the DOS command  java Mars

 ## How to compile
  - **Windows**: execute "CreateMarsJar.bat" file to generate an executable.